EythorE/FUZIX/Kernel/platform/platform-megadrive/README_syscall.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 I suspect that it is returning to the correct address.
-It always returns to the same address in userspace no matter the program (guessing config_multi is off in the config).
+It always returns to the same address in userspace no matter the program (guessing config_multi is off in the config) It's Not!.

 We can verify that the content in memory at the rte address is the same as the compiled binary.
 Need to find the start of the .data in the fuzix executable.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~